avatar_48x48

 2) Or do we have two separate brands?

-3) Or do we have a separate sub-brand for group B? (ie, Dockers by Levis) This group could have its own identity, positioning, website and social media."
+3) Or do we have a separate sub-brand for group B? (ie, Dockers by Levis) This group could have its own identity, positioning, website and social media.

 Thanks for your question Heather.
 To answer appropriately about the right brand architecture to use would require a more thorough understanding of the exact situation that you face including the brand messages that would best appeal to each customer segment.
 Generally, if the same or similar messages can be used with both groups, you would use one brand and market it to both groups, perhaps with slightly nuanced wording depending on the group that you are targeting and the targeted media that you are using.
-If the messages are different but an umbrella quality message is appealing to both groups, I would consider creating sub-brands targeted at each customer segment.
-If the messages for one or more customer segments are extremely different from and perhaps offensive to other segments, I would consider creating separate brands.
+If the messages are different but an umbrella quality message is appealing to both groups, we would consider creating sub-brands targeted at each customer segment.
+If the messages for one or more customer segments are extremely different from and perhaps offensive to other segments, we would consider creating separate brands.
 If you still want to link those brands back to the parent brand you can do so with a parent brand endorsement (A division of [parent brand] –or- A [parent brand] company).
 The key things to consider are:

 · How different are the brand messages for the different customer segments?